 Pupil referral units

 Transport is also provided to pupils attending a pupil referral unit, providing they live over the statutory walking distance from the unit, and in some exceptional cases where there is evidence that they cannot walk to school, even if they are appropriately supervised.
-If your child attends a Pupil Referral Unit, staff there will contact us to apply for transport.
-Transport will be provided according to their specific timetable.

 Transport on religious grounds